phisko/koverlay/README.md

 A top-screen menubar lets you start/stop various tools.
 This bar is automatically hidden when the overlay loses focus.
 Double clicking on the system tray icon will bring it back in focus.

 # Keyboard shortcuts
-Alt + A: grab focus and display the top-screen menubar Alt + Q: enable/disable the overlay
+Alt + W: grab focus and display the top-screen menubar Alt + Q: enable/disable the overlay